Breen Laboratory

 Mapping the regulation and function of A-to-I editing in brain health and disease

 Another component of our work is focused on elucidating highly regulated adenosine-to-inosine (A-to-I) editing sites in the human brain both with the main goal to prioritize RNA editing sites for functional, mechanistic, and RNA therapeutic investigation.
 Currently, we are tackling aspects of RNA editing regulation across brain development (see here), major brain cell types and their genetic regulation (see here) and dysregulation in neurological disorders (see our work in schizophrenia here).
-We are focused on three central areas:
+We have also investigated A-to-I editing biology in living human brain tissue (see here).
+Currently, we are focused on three central areas:

 1. First, we aim to uncover A-to-I sites implicated in neurodevelopmental and neurodegenerative disorders using large-scale RNA-seq and snRNA-seq from postmortem brain samples and neuronal cell systems.